 The Fine Arts Library contains Circulating, Restricted, and Non-Circulating materials.
 Restricted and Non-Circulating Books are stamped accordingly.
 Patrons may also review what they have checked out by logging into Mirlyn.
 View the general UM Library Circulation Policies for more information.

-New Students and faculty members should verify their library privileges by contacting a Circulation Desk in the Harlan Hatcher Graduate Library on Central Campus or at the Reserves Desk in the Art, Architecture & Engineering Library on North Campus before coming to the Fine Arts Library.
+New students and faculty members may verify their library privileges by contacting a Circulation Desk in the Harlan Hatcher Graduate Library on Central Campus or at the Reserves Desk in the Art, Architecture & Engineering Library on North Campus.

 |Borrowing Privileges for UM Affiliates|